THEjoezack/searchbetter.dev/src/pages/blog/why-use-an-elasticsearch-library-for-net.md

 Because strongly typed libraries...

 1. Protect you from generating most invalid requests at compile-time
-2. Provide [IDEs](https://en.wikipedia.org/wiki/Integrated_development_environment) like Visual Studio and Code everything they need to offer [code completion](https://en.wikipedia.org/wiki/Intelligent_code_completion)
+2. Give [IDEs](https://en.wikipedia.org/wiki/Integrated_development_environment) like Visual Studio and Code everything they need to offer [code completion](https://en.wikipedia.org/wiki/Intelligent_code_completion)

 You may decide that these benefits aren't worth it for your organization, but I hope you consider them!